johnmelel/Capstone/Data_Ingestion_VDB/docs/EMBEDDING.md

 # Model
-We are currently exploring the use of **Docling** or **MinerU** as parsers.
+We are currently exploring the use of  **MinerU** as parser.
 Previously, other parsers such as PyMuPDF and PyMuPDF4LLM were used.
 However, they failed at appropriately processing tables.
-Doclingand MinerU should perform much better with the matter.
-However, one initial challenge faced by our team was the different page formatting and structure between each PDF, and within each file.

-Therefore, we remain using Docling/MinerU as parser, but including rule-base decisions to ensure parsing is correct and adjusted for each document.
+One initial challenge faced by our team was the different page formatting and structure between each PDF, and within each file.
+We remain using MinerU as a parser, but included rule-base decisions to ensure parsing is correct and adjusted for each document.
 This results in a complex pipeliene with several adaptations for each document.

 # Folder breakdown